 Click the Subscriptions page > Entitlements > Click Edit Entitlements.

-Click on the entitlements level of the feature you want to change.
+On the Features list page, click on the feature whose entitlements level you want to change.

 Click Confirm to save the changes.

-The feature whose entitlement level is overridden at the subscription level has a blue arrow next to it in the entitlements section of the subscriptions details page.
+The feature whose entitlement level is overridden at the subscription level has a label OVERRIDDEN in the entitlements section of the subscriptions details page.

 You can add entitlements to features through the subscriptions details page.
 If there are no feature entitlements available in subscriptions, you are prompted to create one.